chaoxu/chaoxu.github.io/posts/2019-06-15-array-and-permutation.md

 # Permutation, functional form

-It is often where we are tasked with permuting an array.
-We can abstract out and ask what exactly is an array.
+What exactly is an array.
 In functional form, an array just have to support the following two operations in constant time.

 1. $get(A,i)$: returns $A[i]$.
 2. $set(A,i,x)$: update the array $A$ such that $A[i]$ returns $x$.